serqco/qabstracts/codebook.md

 - code `result:hype:incredible:i\d:u\d`:
   information about the immediate outcome of a study in the form of empirical results.
 See `claim`.
+  If the information is questionable because insufficient explanation of the underlying method was provided, use a `u` suffix to mark the doubts.
 - code `summary:hype:incredible:u\d`:
   A statement that summarizes several results, but does not provide new information.
   A summary statement does not generalize beyond the immediate results.